brandur/sorg/content/drafts/mongodb.md

 ---
-hook: Why MongoDB is never the right choice.
+hook: Why MongoDB is never the right choice for a new system, but probably not for the reasons that you expected.
 location: San Francisco
-published_at: 2016-07-26T17:48:35Z
+published_at: 2016-08-01T00:23:52Z
-title: MongoDB
+title: Don't Use MongoDB
 ---

 Operated a large Postgres installation, then moved to being a regular user of a